ChigozieCO/altschool-3rd-semester/03-Assignment-02/solution.md

 ## Create Certificate

-We will create our certificate before our cloudfront distribution as we will use our SSl certificate in our cloudfront distribution.
+We will create our certificate before our cloudfront distribution as we will use our SSL certificate in our cloudfront distribution.

 As usual, create a `certificate` directory in the `Module` directory which will house our certificate module.
 Create 3 new files in that directory `main.tf`, `variable.tf` and `output.tf`.